basics/nuxt-booster/docs/content/v2/en/components/speedkit-vimeo.md

 ---
-title: SpeedkitYoutube
+title: SpeedkitVimeo
 description: ''
-position: 335
+position: 36
 category: Components
 ---

-We have integrated `SpeedkitYoutube`  as an example to show how iFrame content must be integrated in a performance-optimized manner.
+We have integrated `SpeedkitVimeo`  as an example to show how iFrame content must be integrated in a performance-optimized manner.
 For this purpose, a separate IntersectionObserver has been implemented, which detects a longer dwell time of the component in the viewport.
 The iFrame is initialized only after a positive detection.
 This prevents immense data from having to be loaded when simply scrolling through the page.
-So that no empty space is visible to the user, we use the functionality of the [`SpeedkitPicture`](/components/speedkit-picture) and preload the corresponding Youtube poster in different renditions, so the illusion is perfect for the user and he does not notice anything of the optimized lazy load procedure.
+So that no empty space is visible to the user, we use the functionality of the [`SpeedkitPicture`](/components/speedkit-picture) and preload the corresponding Vimeo poster in different renditions, so the illusion is perfect for the user and he does not notice anything of the optimized lazy load procedure.

 ## Usage

-The `SpeedkitYoutube`is used to initialise Youtube videos with [Youtube Iframe-API](https://developers.google.com/youtube/iframe_api_reference?hl=de).
+The `SpeedkitVimeo`is used to initialise Vimeo videos with [`Vimeo Player-SDK`](https://developer.vimeo.com/player/sdk/).
+<alert>The SDK is not part of `nuxt-speedkit` and will be loaded by an external script.</alert>

-The `url` of the Youtube video must be specified.
+The `url` of the Vimeo video must be specified.

-The `SpeedkitPicture` is used for the poster, so the generation of the poster is automated, you can define the image sizes with [`sizes` (What is `sizes`?)](/components/speedkit-picture#sources).
+The `SpeedkitPicture` is used for the poster, so the generation of the poster is automated, you can define the image sizes with [`sizes` (What is `sizes`?)](/components/speedkit-image#source).